dragan-ivanovic/logish/README.md

 which _q_ is this goal satisfied?
 There are three solutions: _q_=1, _q_=2, and _q_=3, and so the resulting stream has three elements, 1, 2, and 3.

+At any point in the execution of a query, the value of a logical variable can be either unknown, or known.
+In the former case we say that the variable is __instantiated__, and in the latter that it is __free__.

 As in mathematics, logic variables remember when they refer to the same value: when we know or assume that _x_=_y_, then as soon as we learn _y_=3, we automatically have _x_=3 as well.
 Therefore, the goal: